MatthieuDartiailh/bytecode/doc/api.rst

    (:class:`Instr`) with no branches in except to the entry and no branches out except at the exit.

-   A block must only contain objects of the 3 following types:
+   A block must only contain objects of the 4 following types:

    * :class:`SetLineno`
    * :class:`Instr`
+   * :class:`TryBegin`
-   * :class:`ConcreteInstr`
+   * :class:`TryEnd`

+   .. versionchanged:: 0.14.0

-   It is possible to use concrete instructions (:class:`ConcreteInstr`) in blocks, but abstract instructions (:class:`Instr`) are preferred.
+      It is not possible anymore to use concrete instructions (:class:`ConcreteInstr`) in :class:`BasicBlock`.

    Only the last instruction can have a jump argument, and the jump argument must be a basic block (:class:`BasicBlock`).